A fast Monte Carlo scheme for additive processes and option pricing: Numerical results

 \subsection{European options: computational time}

 In this subsection, we emphasize that the proposed MC method is fast.
-We compare the Lewis-FFT-S computational cost both with the simplest possible dynamics for the underlying (geometric Brownian motion) and with the methodology that is often considered a benchmark for simulating jump processes (i.e. the simulation of jumps via Gaussian approximation).\\
+We compare the Lewis-FFT-S computational cost both with the simplest possible dynamics for the underlying (geometric Brownian motion) and with the methodology that is often considered a benchmark for simulating jump processes (i.e. the simulation of jumps via the GA method).
+We prove that it is possible to speed up the simulation benchmark with the ziggurat method because the monotonicity conditions on $m_{s,t}^+$ and $m_{s,t}^-$ in (\ref{eq:m}) hold for the ATS and also for the additive logistic process.\footnote{ \citet[][p.30]{EberleinMadan2009} point out that -for Sato processes- the L\'evy measure is decreasing in $x$ for positive $x$ and increasing in $x$ for negative $x$.}\\ \begin{proposition} Consider $m_{s,t}^+$ and $m_{s,t}^-$ in (\ref{eq:m}). $m_{s,t}^+$ is non increasing in $x$ when $x>0$ and $m_{s,t}^-$ is non decreasing in $x$ when $x<0$ for \begin{enumerate} \item ATS processes with $\alpha\in(0,1)$; \item additive logistic processes. \end{enumerate} \end{proposition} \begin{proof} We have to demonstrate that $m^+_{s,t}(x)$ is non increasing in $x$ and $m^-_{s,t}(x)$ is non decreasing.
+We prove the thesis by showing that the derivative of $\nu_t(x)$ wrt $x$ is negative and non increasing in $t$ for any $x>0$ and is positive and non decreasing in $t$ for any $x<0$.
+Notice that if this holds then